Complete Your Final Order

 If you have minor children together, you will need to complete an educational seminar for parents sponsored by the Court.
 Look for a notice from Family Court Services about the seminar for separating parents.

-Present your judgment entry.
+Prepare your judgment entry.

-Before your final hearing, you must submit a proposed judgment entry, or a document that says what you and your spouse have decided.
+You must submit a proposed judgment entry, or a document that says what you and your spouse have decided.
 You can use the forms on this site to complete your proposed judgment entry.
 Go to the form assistant for your case type:

 Attend the final hearing.